 Market Position and Value

-At full retail price, the extra cost doesn’t guarantee better flavor or user experience compared to popular alternatives like the K-Ultra and ZP6, although it has them both beat in terms of looks and quality of the construction.
+The Millab M01 carries a premium price tag.
+At full retail, the extra cost doesn’t guarantee better flavor or user experience compared to the K-Ultra and ZP6, though it beats them both in looks and construction quality.

 Conclusion